England Football Online

 Ethnicity

-Viv Anderson was the first black player to appear for England.
+Viv Anderson was the first of the one hundred BME players to appear for England.
 His first cap came in the 1-0 victory against Czechoslovakia at Wembley on 29 November 1978, when he played for Nottingham Forest.
-He later earned caps while playing for Arsenal and Manchester United.
+He later made appearances while playing for Arsenal and Manchester United.
 Although he was a member of both the 1982 and 1986 World Cup squads, his only appearance in the finals of a major tournament came in the 2-1 victory over Spain in the European Championship finals of 1980 in Italy.
 Altogether he made 30 England appearances spread over a 10-season international career that came to a close in the 1-1 Rous Cup draw with Colombia at Wembley on May 24, 1988.
 Recently he served as assistant manager at Middlesbrough under his former England teammate and captain Bryan Robson, Anderson was awarded an MBE in the Queen's New Year's Honours List published 31 December 1999.

 Laurie Cunningham made his England debut later the same season in the goalless draw with Wales at Wembley on 23 May 1979.